oicr-gsi/shesmu/plugin-niassa+pinery/README.md

 simultaneous workflow runs launched by this olive.
 The `services` list is the name of services presented to throttlers to block launching of this workflow.
 A workflow will use the union of the services in the `.niassa` file and the `.niassawf` file.

+The `annotations` are workflow run attributes (as key-value pairs) that will be attached to the created run and will be used for matching existing workflow runs.
+This allows creating two non-overlapping workflows that share a SWID.
+Additionally, the olive may specify annotations using `userAnnotations`.
+The keys are both the parameter names that the olive must supply and the _tag_ that will be attached to the workflow run.
+The value is a Shesmu type descriptor for the annotation, which will be converted to a string in an arbitrary but consistent way.
+For example:

+    "userAnnotations": { "foo": "i" }

+will create a new required parameter `foo`, which must be an integer.

 The `parameters` array describes all the INI parameters and how they should be available to olives.
 Each parameter is defined as follows:

         {
           "name": "foo",